 Option 5: Closed Friend Session

-This is another private-mode option similar to Invite Only with the game saying that you can “head into GTA Online with your friends only.”
-But which friends?
+This is the other more-private-than-less option that we prefer, and it’s very similar to Invite Only with the game saying that you can “head into GTA Online with your friends only.”
+But which friends, you ask?
 That would be the PS4/Xbox/PC friends of the host.
-So it’s much more limiting people-wise than Invite Only (all invited players can play).
-In choosing this option, if I’m the host, only my invited PS4 friends can play, and they can’t invite others.
+So it’s more limiting people-wise than Invite Only (all invited players can play).
+In choosing this option, if I’m the host, only the PS4 friends I invite can play, and they can’t invite others.
 Again, Freemode stuff is off the table, but it’s a good option if you feel like tackling races, missions, and team-play stuff with people you know and trust…mostly.

 Option 6: Solo Session